 Here’s how I sorted out this issue without Internet Recovery, and it’s not as complicated as I first thought.

 To begin with, you will need the macOS installer from the App Store (Mavericks, Yosemite, or others).
 You will also need the Recovery Partition Creator (RPC), an AppleScript that enables us to create the partition in a friendly way.

 To create the partition HD, follow these steps.

 - Launch the Recovery Partition script.
-You will be prompted to create a backup, and I encourage you to do so using Time Machine, just in case something goes wrong.
+You will be prompted to create a backup, and I encourage you to use Time Machine, just in case something goes wrong.
 In addition, the script will prompt you with the OS X version you are currently using.

 - Click OK, then select the primary disk partition where the OS X install resides, from the selection before you.
 Click OK.

-- Once you clicked OK, you will be prompted to check the drives in case of errors, before the script creates the partition.
+- Once you click OK, you will be prompted to check the drives in case of errors before the script creates the partition.
 Click Continue.

 - Click OK to let the script creating the Recovery partition with the OS X of your choice.